VonHeikemen/devlog/content/tools/simple-neovim-config.md

 vim.g.mapleader = ' '
 ```

-Yes, that's a string with a blank space. `vim.keycode` is a recent addition to Neovim, before that function was added people just did that thing with the blank space.
-But you, you can be explicit if you want.
+Yes, that's a string with a blank space. `vim.keycode` was added in Neovim v0.10, so before that people just did that thing with the blank space.
+So if you have it, then you can make it more explicit.

 ```lua
 vim.g.mapleader = vim.keycode('<Space>')